In short - yes!

 Whenever we see the sunshine for more than a few days in the summer, this question is posed across the media and it’s a bit annoying to Naturists that there is even the need to ask.

-The Sexual Offences Act of 2003 specifically excludes Naturism - it is perfectly ok to take your clothes off to enjoy the sun and the breeze on your skin, or the life-affirming feeling of swimming without a costume.
+The Sexual Offences Act 2003 was carefully worded to exclude Naturism - it is perfectly ok to take your clothes off to enjoy the sun and the breeze on your skin, or the life-affirming feeling of swimming without a costume.
 However, if you do so because you have the intention of causing ‘alarm and distress’ then it could be a criminal offence though the onus is on the onlooker to prove the intent.
 Despite what many newspapers often say, merely being ‘offended’ is not enough to warrant a call to the authorities.
 Let’s face it, in this Mrs Grundy society, they’d be inundated!

 It follows that nudity is permissible in all public places…and how could it not be?
 It’s our natural state.
 It’s only social conditioning that tells us that certain parts of our body are - choose your own adjective: shameful, disgusting, sexual, offensive, ridiculous - and must therefore be hidden away.
 The harmful growth in poor body image and almost obsessive focus on appearance as the only measure of a person’s worth is entirely because we’ve suppressed normal bodies so much that no-one knows what normal is anymore and the only indicator of how to be is the airbrushed celebrity.
 Sadly, the same conditioning has led people to conclude that a nude person, especially a man, must be up to no good.
 No-one, ever, children included, has been harmed by the sight of a naked person.